Make sure this part fits

 Q:

-How to replace the pilot bearing on Cadillac CTS?
+How do you install the new clutch pilot bearing for the 2004 Cadillac CTS?
 Posted by Customer

 A: